rockettheme/docs/Docs/wordpress/themes/plethora/blog.md

 ![][blogpage3]

 The page's content body is set to display posts in the **Blog** category.
-The first post is the **Powered by Gantry Framework** article.
+The first post is the **Powered by Gantry Framework** post.
 You will find the content used in the post below.

 ~~~ .html
 <p><span class="rt-image"><img src="http://demo.rockettheme.com/live/wordpress/plethora/wp-content/rockettheme/rt_plethora_wp/pages/blog/img-01.jpg" alt="image" /></span></p>